Spectral Sequences in String Topology: Examples

 \section{Examples}

-In this subsection, we will do two different things, in object and method.
+In this subsection, we will do three different things, in object and method.
 First, we want to widen our knowledge about ordinary homology of free loop spaces to the case of certain sphere bundles.
-Secondly, we want to compute some extraordinary homologies of free loop spaces, namely Landweber exact theories (e.g. complex cobordism and complex K-Theory) and oriented bordism.
-We will study the Atiyah-Hirzebruch spectral sequence associated to spheres and (complex) projective space and show that it degenerates on $E^2$.
+Secondly, we want to compute some extraordinary homologies of free loop spaces, for example Landweber exact theories (e.g., complex cobordism and complex K-Theory), Morava K-theory and oriented bordism.
+We will study the Atiyah--Hirzebruch spectral sequence associated to spheres and (complex) projective space and show that it degenerates on $E^2$.
 To achieve this, we need to construct first explicit manifold generators for the ordinary homology of the free loop spaces of the spheres and projective spaces, which may be interesting in its own right.
+At last, we turn our attention to the Goresky--Hingston coproduct.

-\subsection{The Case of Sphere Bundles}
+\subsection{The case of sphere bundles}

-We want to study the homology of the free loop space of sphere bundles.
-While the integral homology of free loop spaces is usually hard to compute, there are more efficient tools for the rational homology, namely rational homotopy theory.
+We want to study the homology of the free loop space of certain sphere bundles.
+While the integral homology of free loop spaces is usually hard to compute, there is a more efficient tool for the rational homology, namely rational homotopy theory.
 Recall that rational homotopy theory associates functorially to every simply-connected space $X$ a (graded) commutative differential graded algebra (dga) over $\Q$ of the form $\Lambda V$.
 Here $V$ is a graded rational vector space and $\Lambda V$ is the free (graded) commutative dga over $V$, i.e. a tensor product of polynomial rings for the basis elements of $V$ of even degree and exterior algebras for the odd parts.
 This is called the \textit{minimal model} $\mathcal{M}(X)$ of $X$.
-The cohomology of $\mathcal{M}(X) = \Lambda V$ is isomorphic to the rational cohomology of $X$ (see \cite{FHT}).
+The cohomology of $\mathcal{M}(X) = \Lambda V$ is isomorphic to the rational cohomology of $X$ (see F{\'e}lix, Halperin and Thomas \cite{félix2001rational}).

-We will need the following two facts of rational homotopy theory:
+In addition, we will need the following two facts of rational homotopy theory: